sculptor/sculptor.github.io/documentation/advanced-tutorial.md

 ### Scaffold

-It is possible to mark a Domain Object with `scaffold` to automatically generate some predefined CRUD operations in the Repository and corresponding Service.
+It is possible to mark a Domain Object with `scaffold` to automatically generate some predefined CRUD operations in the `Repository` and corresponding `Service`.

 ~~~
 Entity Person {